PhonePe/Magazine/tutorials/sharding.md

 Welcome to the final chapter of our core concepts tutorial!
 In [Chapter 6: Concurrency Control & Deduplication](concurrency_control__deduplication.md), we explored how the `magazine` library handles simultaneous operations and prevents duplicate data entries, making it robust for busy applications.

 Now, let's think about scale.
-What happens when a single `Magazine`, like our `"welcome-email-queue"`, becomes extremely popular and needs to handle millions or even billions of items?
+What happens when a single `Magazine`, like our ``discount-coupons-queue``, becomes extremely popular and needs to handle millions or even billions of items?

 ## The Problem: One Giant Queue Can Be Slow